wp-plugins/google-news-editors-picks-news-feeds/readme.txt

 * Easy Integration: Easy submission for XML News Sitemap and Editors’ Picks RSS feeds to Google Webmaster Tools

 = WordPress Google News Plugin 2.0 Release Announcement: =

-*Ability to add Subtitles without theme coding.
+* Ability to add Subtitles without theme coding
-*Schema In-Depth Article Markup
+* Schema In-Depth Article Markup
-*Schema Organization Markup
+* Schema Organization Markup
-*Social Network Knowledge Graph
+* Social Network Knowledge Graph
-*Schema Itemprop tags and other features prioritized by Google on the Google News platform.
+* Schema Itemprop tags and other features prioritized by Google on the Google News platform
-*Changed "Exclude" articles from Google News Editors' Picks feeds to "Include" articles.
+* Changed "Exclude" articles from Google News Editors' Picks feeds to "Include" articles
-*Added WP admin top menu bar for convenient access to multiple features.
+* Added WP admin top menu bar for convenient access to multiple features

 = Add On =

 * Post to Article Label conversion

 What is the Post to Article Label conversion add-on?
 WordPress is tailored to blogs even after all these years.
 News organizations publish "Articles," not "Posts."
 Schema relies on "Article" markup, not "Post" markup.
 So, we should, too.
 The conversion will change the label on the WP dashboard and output to Article(s), without destroying past projects.